 - WP Cache

 - WP Rocket

 Optimizing the database

-The database used by the website, usually run by the MySQL (or MariaDB) system, is where most of the website data is stored to and accessed from.
-This data can be classified into two parts: “important” data and “temporary” data (revisions, spam comments, logs, recycle bin, etc).
+The database used by the website, usually run by the MySQL (or MariaDB) system, is where most of the website data is stored and accessed.
+This data can be classified into two parts: “important” data and “temporary” data (revisions, spam comments, logs, recycle bin, etc.).
 The latter is often not needed to be kept for a long time and is regularly deleted.
 As a consequence, if you do not optimize the database, it becomes slow over time, which makes the website pages slow to load.

 You can use the phpMyAdmin administration tool to optimize your database.
 To do that, select all your tables and then choose the “optimize table” option from the drop-down list menu of the tool.
 With this action, the selected tables are recreated by removing any excess local data.

 There are also slightly less restrictive methods of optimizing your database using WordPress plugins such as WP-Optimizer, WP-Sweep, WP Cleaner Optimizer, or WP Cleaner Pro.

 Although WordPress is a highly secure environment, many external factors can undermine the security of your website, such as outdated server software, outdated WordPress plugins and kernel, or poor server administration.
 So, to maintain a high level of security for your site, it is important to:

 - Keep WordPress up-to-date